miguelangel/gQuant/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment overview (please complete the following information)**
  - Environment location: [Bare-metal, Docker, Cloud(specify cloud provider)]
- - Method of cuDF install: [conda, Docker, or from source]
+ - Method of gQuant install: [Docker build, or from source]
-   - If method of install is [Docker], provide `docker pull` & `docker run` commands used

 **Environment details**
-Please run and paste the output of the `cudf/print_env.sh` script here, to gather any other relevant environment details
+Please run and paste the output of the `/print_env.sh` script here, to gather any other relevant environment details

 **Additional context**
 Add any other context about the problem here.